-You can go the traditional route with magazines and poster board, or create a digital vision board like I do – I’ll walk you through the digital approach since that’s honestly what works best for my busy schedule.
+You can go the traditional route with magazines and poster board, or create a digital vision board like I do – I’ll walk you through the digital approach since that’s honestly what works best for my schedule.

 So, what is a vision board?
 It’s essentially a visual representation of your goals and dreams – think of it as your future self staring back at you from a collection of images, words, and quotes.
-For busy women juggling demanding 9-to-5 jobs, endless meetings, and personal responsibilities, it serves as a daily reminder of why we’re working so hard and where we want to end up.
+The goal isn’t some mystical manifestation magic (though I won’t argue if that happens), but to see your goals clearly so they can motivate you when you’re feeling overwhelmed.

-I started making vision boards three years ago when I felt completely stuck in my corporate routine.
-The goal is not some mystical manifestation magic (though I won’t argue if that happens), but to see your goals clearly so it can motivate you when you are feeling overwhelmed.
 Research backs this up too; psychologists have found that visualizing your goals through vision boarding can significantly improve your chances of achieving them by keeping your objectives at the forefront of your mind and helping your brain recognize opportunities that align with your aspirations.

 What Should a Vision Board Include

 Your vision board should include whatever speaks to your soul and represents the life you’re working toward.
-Things to put on a vision board typically include career milestones you want to hit, places you want to travel, the kind of home environment you’re creating, relationships you want to nurture, and even small daily experiences that bring you joy, just like that perfect morning coffee setup or the feeling of finishing a good workout.
+Things to put on a vision board typically include career milestones you want to hit, places you want to travel, the kind of home environment you’re creating, relationships you want to nurture, and even small daily experiences that bring you joy, like that perfect morning coffee setup or the feeling of finishing a good workout.

-It’s basically anything you can think of, don’t feel like you should follow what everyone else puts on their board.
+It’s basically anything you can think of – don’t feel like you should follow what everyone else puts on their board.

-Vision Board Ideas
+Vision Board Ideas to spark your creativity:

 Here are some specific ideas to spark your creativity:

-- Career aspirations: Pics of your dream office, women in leadership roles, speaking at conferences, team collaborations, or your ideal work-life balance
+• Career aspirations: Pics of your dream office, women in leadership roles, speaking at conferences, team collaborations, or your ideal work-life balance

-- Travel destinations: Photos of specific places you want to visit, cultural experiences you crave, or that perfect beach vacation you’ve been planning
+• Travel destinations: Photos of specific places you want to visit, cultural experiences you crave, or that perfect beach vacation you’ve been planning

-- Health and wellness: Pictures of activities you want to try, healthy meals that excite you, fitness goals, or peaceful moments of self-care
+• Health and wellness: Pictures of activities you want to try, healthy meals that excite you, fitness goals, or peaceful moments of self-care

-- Relationships and family: Images representing quality time with loved ones, date night ideas, family traditions you want to create, or friendships you want to nurture
+• Relationships and family: Images representing quality time with loved ones, date night ideas, family traditions you want to create, or friendships you want to nurture

-- Home and lifestyle: Your dream living space, cozy reading nooks, organized spaces, or that perfect morning routine setup
+• Home and lifestyle: Your dream living space, cozy reading nooks, organized spaces, or that perfect morning routine setup

-- Personal growth: Books you want to read, skills you want to learn, creative projects calling to you, or mindfulness practices you want to adopt
+• Personal growth: Books you want to read, skills you want to learn, creative projects calling to you, or mindfulness practices you want to adopt

-- Financial goals: Visual representations of financial freedom, that emergency fund milestone, investment goals, or experiences you’re saving for
+• Financial goals: Visual representations of financial freedom, that emergency fund milestone, investment goals, or experiences you’re saving for

 Step 1: Get Clear on Your Vision Categories